 t Surbiton High School, we inspire our pupils to be dynamic learners who can thrive in a sophisticated, interconnected and complex world.
-We successfully blend the thrill of intellectual discovery and strong academic knowledge, alongside encouraging lifelong learning approach to learning discover their own individual talents and interests.
+We successfully blend the thrill of intellectual discovery and strong academic knowledge, alongside encouraging lifelong learning habits.

 Our tailored approach to our pupils' learning enables us to fulfil our ambition to realise our pupils' primal need for learning.
 Underpinning our learning and teaching is the desire to create engaging and exciting learning experiences every day.
 Our pupils flourish academically.
-We know they perform best when they learn to relish every opportunity available to ever-changing world.
-We believe that education should be a stimulating and organic process that is constantly evolving.
+We know they perform best when they learn to relish every opportunity available to Tailored discover their own individual talents and interests.